 In addition to creating much-needed affordable housing, the Golda Meir House expansion will create new opportunities for aging in community in Newton.
 UMass Boston’s January 2018 report “Newton Older Adults” found that approximately 17 percent of Newton residents are age 65 or older and this is projected to increase to 24 percent by 2030.
 Of these community members over 65, 27.7 percent are living alone and 8.5 percent have an income below the poverty level.

 Show Your Support

 2Life appreciates the local support and thoughtful input for the project received to date.
 We engaged extensively with neighbors and the City of Newton through the surplussing and disposition process.
 In December 2018, the Zoning Board of Appeals approved our Comprehensive Permit and the City Council and Community Preservation Committee awarded $3.25 million in Community Preservation Act funds to the project.
-Our next step is to secure state funding, and strong local support will help our chances.
-We hope that you will add your name to our petition, if you haven’t already, and take a moment to share it with your friends and neighbors.
+2Life successfully secured state and local funding in early 2020, including the only award of HUD Section 202 funds in Massachusetts this year.